 How Alex Rodriguez built a successful career.
 Explore key moments that defined the journey.

-Alex Rodriguez, nicknamed "A-Rod," is a former professional baseball shortstop and third baseman who played 22 seasons in MLB for the Seattle Mariners, Texas Rangers, and New York Yankees.
-He is considered one of the greatest baseball players of all time.
-Currently, Rodriguez is a businessman, serving as chairman and CEO of A-Rod Corp and chairman of Presidente beer.
-He also owns a controlling interest in the NBA's Minnesota Timberwolves.
+Alex Rodriguez, nicknamed "A-Rod," is a former MLB shortstop and third baseman.
+He played for the Seattle Mariners, Texas Rangers, and New York Yankees over 22 seasons.
+Once a highly touted prospect, he's considered one of baseball's greatest players.
+Currently, Rodriguez is the chairman and CEO of A-Rod Corp, chairman of Presidente beer, and owns a controlling interest in the Minnesota Timberwolves.
+His career combines success on the field with entrepreneurial ventures.

 In 1993, Alex Rodriguez became the first high school player to try out for the United States national baseball team.